adonisjs/v5-docs/content/guides/digging-deeper/redis.md

 ---

 ### Add a new connection
-When using multiple redis connections, you will have to first register the connection with the `RedisConnectionsList` Typescript interface.
-This will make the Typescript static compiler to validate the config automatically and complain if the config is not in sync with the `contracts` file.
+When using multiple redis connections, you will have to first register the connection with the `RedisConnectionsList` TypeScript interface.
+This will make the TypeScript static compiler to validate the config automatically and complain if the config is not in sync with the `contracts` file.

 ```ts
 // title: contracts/redis.ts